ideoforms/isobar/README.md

 ## Background

 isobar was first designed for the generative sound installation [Variable 4](http://www.variable4.org.uk), in which it was used to generate musical structures in response to changing weather conditions.
-It was more recently used as the backbone of [The Listening Machine](http://www.thelisteningmachine.org/), taking live input from Twitter and generating musical output from language patterns, streamed live over the internet.
+It was more recently used in [The Listening Machine](http://www.thelisteningmachine.org/), taking live input from Twitter and generating musical output from language patterns, streamed live over the internet.

-Many of the concepts behind Pattern and its subclasses are inspired by the excellent pattern library of the [SuperCollider](http://supercollider.sf.net) synthesis language.
+Many of the concepts behind Pattern and its subclasses are inspired by the brilliant pattern library of the [SuperCollider](http://supercollider.sf.net) synthesis language.